nidohl/nidohl/README.md

 keep talking like that and my hands might be on your hips too lowk - ellie

+HEH YEAH YEAH LIKE WELL..
+KEEP TALKING LIKE THAT AND MY HANDS WILL ALSO BE ON YOUR HIPS MHM YEAH..
+AND YOU KNOW WHAT RHYMES WITH HIPS??
+LIPS AND MINE WILL BE ON YOURS #MAKEOUT. -NID

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>